kgxsz/devops-101/part-three/README.md

 ## Part 3: Provision and Configure a CI Environment
-####**Goal: build out your CI environment in the cloud using Ansible.**
+####**Goal: create your CI environment in the cloud using Ansible.**

-So far, you've learnt how to provision a cloud environment with cloudformation, but it's all for naught if you don't configure your EC2 instances to do as you wish.
+So far, you've learnt how to provision a cloud environment with Cloudformation, but it's all for naught if you don't configure your EC2 instances to do as you wish.
 So in this workshop we're going to use Ansible to configure a CI environment.
 Specifically, we're going to configure two EC2 instances:

 - A CI master running the Go server
 - A CI slave running a Go agent

 #####A bit about Ansible
-If you were really keen, you could use cloudformation to provision a couple of EC2 instances, connect to each one and painstakingly configure the instance by hand.
+If you were really keen, you could use Cloudformation to provision a couple of EC2 instances, connect to each one and painstakingly configure the instance by hand.
 But that's not ideal, what we need is a tool that configures our instances for us in a repeatable way, at the press of a button.

 Enter Ansible.
 Ansible is a configuration tool that you run locally, you tell it which remote host to configure, and Ansible will ssh to it and ge the job done.